Equal Opportunity Considerations in Faculty Hiring

 Your chances of having a diverse applicant pool for a faculty position are better than ever.
 As of 1998, the number of racial/ethnic minority doctorate recipients had more than doubled since 1978.* Even though this dramatic increase is encouraging, the high demand for minorities' doctorates still does exceed availability.
 Despite this competitiveness of the market, it is possible to have diversity in your applicant pool.
 However, achieving diversity in a search to fill a faculty position will most likely require an enhancement of some of the usual recruitment methods.

 Consider the following when it is first ascertained that a position may open within your department in the coming months:

 - Contact Ph.D. granting institutions and inquire about recent or upcoming graduates.
-Try the institution's placement office or the Dean's office.
+Try the institution's placement office or the Student Affairs Division.
 Let them know that minorities and women are encouraged to apply

 - You and other faculty in the department may be able to find qualified minority candidates at professional conferences and meetings.
 If you meet individuals who might be promising candidates, include outreach to them by letter or phone call in your recruitment efforts when the position officially opens.

 Consider the following when recruiting for an open position:

 - Have someone in the department act as a contact person for the candidates you recruit.
 A Ford Foundation and Spencer Foundation study showed that the most significant factor for minority candidates in finding a faculty job was having a contact person "who recommended the candidate and who provided support and advice throughout the hiring process."
 The study also found that usually this contact person had met the candidate previously at a conference or professional meeting.
 If they have not previously met, have the point person avail him/herself to the candidate by making initial and follow-up contacts.** This is a good practice for all of the candidates that you plan to interview, not just minorities.